virtual-puppet-project/website/content/about.md

 ## Demo

-Here's a quick demo from a slightly older alpha version by [ItsRogueRen](https://youtu.be/7K63acAQj7Q).
+Here's a quick demo from an older alpha version by [ItsRogueRen](https://youtu.be/7K63acAQj7Q).